23000003/Finnbank/.github/README.md

 # Online Banking System
-IT 3101A - Microservices / QA Final Project - Deployed in a VPS
+IT 3101A - Microservices / QA Final Project - Backend Deployed in a Digital Ocean Droplet VPS

 ## Golang Commands